For Players

 Classic games are vanishing from storefronts as centralized platforms remove them with little notice.
 Players won't be able to purchase games that are deactivated.
 In some cases, gamers won't even be able to download the games they already own, making their libraries truly worthless:

-Ubisoft is removing access to Assassin's Creed: Liberation HD on Steam, as have multiple companies with their old games.
+Ubisoft is on Steam, as have multiple companies with their old games.